Platoniq/wilder-journal/_articles/en/ernesto-ganuza.md

 **C: What differences do you find between an activist citizen movement and a deliberative process?**

 E: A citizens' movement seeks to claim and mobilise within the political system, whereas deliberation does not have that aim.
 What deliberation seeks to do is to open up spaces for public debate, which are not necessarily made up of militant people.

+{% quote { "author": "Ernesto Ganuza" } %}What deliberation seeks to do is to open up spaces for public debate, which are not necessarily made up of militant people. {% endquote %}

 These people may have their own ideologies, but they are not there representing any organisation.
 The aim is to generate cross-agreements between different perspectives, rather than seeking unanimous consensus on specific public policy issues.

 **C: Why do you think design and advice are important in participatory processes?**